robrich/kubernetes-hands-on-workshop/02-Hello-Docker/start/README.md

 If you referenced `npm` commands in your Dockerfile such as `npm install` or `npm start`, the process will fail later noting there is no package.json file.
 Let's create one.

+You'll need [Node.js](https://nodejs.org/en/download) installed to do this step.
+If you don't have Node.js installed, you can skip this part.

 1. From a terminal in the folder with the `Dockerfile` and `server.js` file, run this command from a command prompt:

    ```